 The plan provides pensions to members, based on a formula that factors in the length of credited service and best four years of pensionable earnings up to a base year.
-A formula exists that sets a target for pensioner increases.
 The Board of Directors of the Society make decisions with respect to affordable pension formula updates, pension indexing and plan improvements based on the results of the most recent funding valuation and the priorities set out in the plan's by-laws and funding policy.

-Effective January 1, 2015, the base year for the TTC pension plan and the funded supplemental pension plans was updated to December 31, 2014 from December 31, 2013.
-In addition, an adhoc increase of up to 2% (December 31, 2014 - 2%) was granted to all pensioners.
-The TTC's share of the prior service cost of these plan amendments have been reflected in the consolidated statement of operations.
+Effective January 1, 2016, the base year for the TTC pension plan and the funded supplemental pension plans was updated to December 31, 2015 from December 31, 2014.
+In addition, an ad hoc increase of up to 1.28% (December 31, 2015 - 2%) was granted to all pensioners.
+The TTC's share of the prior service cost of these plan amendments have been reflected in the consolidated Statement of Operations and Accumulated Surplus.

-The effective date of the most recent actuarial valuation for funding purposes for the TTC Pension Fund was January 1, 2015.
-The next required actuarial valuation for funding purposes will be performed as at January 1, 2018.
-The effective date of the most recent valuation for accounting purposes was December 31, 2015.
+The effective date of the most recent actuarial valuation for funding purposes for the TTC Pension Fund was January 1, 2016.
+The next required actuarial valuation for funding purposes will be performed as at January 1, 2017.
+The effective date of the most recent valuation for accounting purposes was December 31, 2016.